RiddleAndCode/IoT-provisioner-endpoint/README.md

 # bmw-provisioner-endpoint
-A python library to calculate AES-128 secret using Diffie-Hellman key exchange algorithm with BMW endpoint
+A python library to calculate AES-128 secret using Diffie-Hellman key exchange algorithm for a provisioning endpoint